-- Due to the limited life of the Sub-Fund, 2024 is the first period for which such data is available.
-Therefore, comparisons with previous periods are not yet possible, especially for PAIs related to GHG emissions, carbon footprint and GHG intensity. - The PAI related to Fossil fuel involvement is due to exposures related to companies from the Utilities sector.
-These exposures are consistent with Tikehau Exclusion policy, which relies on Urgewald Global Coal Exclusion List and Urgewald Oil and Gas Exclusion List.
-The definition of the PAI maintained by our external provider encompasses a wider scope than our exclusion policy2.
-Consequently, there is reported exposure to fossil fuels involvement in 2024, despite the absence of any violations of our exclusion policy. - There was no exposure to companies negatively affecting biodiversity-sensitive areas. - On social topics, we have no exposure to companies in violations of the UNGC and OECD Guidelines for Multinational Enterprises, nor exposure to controversial weapons.
-In addition, the Average ratio of female to male management and supervisory board members is decent.
+- Overall, PAIs related to GHG emissions, carbon footprint and GHG intensity decreased compared to previous periods, while the share of companies without carbon emission reduction initiatives increased in 2024. - The PAI related to Fossil fuel involvement remained at the same level in 2024.
+The Sub-Fund's exposure is related to a company from the Utilities sector.
+This exposure is consistent with Tikehau Exclusion policy, which relies on Urgewald Global Coal Exclusion List and Urgewald Oil and Gas Exclusion List.
+The definition of the PAI maintained by our external provider encompasses a wider scope than our exclusion policy5.
+Consequently, reported exposure to fossil fuels involvement in 2024 persists, despite the absence of any violations of our exclusion policy. - We maintained no exposure to companies negatively affecting biodiversity-sensitive areas.